SamiulIslam017/Summer-Camp/README.md

 - All work so called CRUD operation done using mongoDB
 - Also dark and light theme mode added

-##Library used for this project
+Library used for this project
---
+---
 - tanstack-react-query -> for dealing with server api replace with useEffect Hook
 - axios -> This use for all post / patch method with jwt token verification handle by interceptor
 - firebase -> For user authentication and hosting client site